denten/denten.github.io/_includes/CV/06-talks.md

 ## H. Invited Talks, Workshops, & Conferences

 - "Media and Metaphor (Or How Literary Theory Figures in the Study of Human Computer Interaction)."
-Talk by invitation at the Department of Comparative Literature, *Virtually So, Virtually Here* lecture series on September 23, 2021.
+Talk by invitation at Princeton University, Department of Comparative Literature, *Virtually So, Virtually Here* lecture series on September 23, 2021.
 - "File Cabinet Realism: Structure and Texture in Modernist Prose."
 Lecture by invitation to the "Office Supplies, Bureaucratic Cultures, and the Material History of Inscription" conference at the University of Pittsburgh, March 26--27, 2020.
 Postponed due to the COVID-19